 Kenneth J. Tarpey has served as our Chief Financial Officer since April 20, 2009.
+As announced on May 8, 2014, Mr. Tarpey intends to retire from his position as Chief Financial Officer.
+Mr. Tarpey has agreed to continue to serve as Chief Financial Officer until the filing date of our quarterly report on Form 10-Q for the quarter ended June 30, 2014 (but in no event later than August 15, 2014).
+Mr. Tarpey has also agreed to assist with transitioning the position and duties of the chief financial officer.
+We thank Mr. Tarpey for his years of service as our Chief Financial Officer and wish him well following his departure.
 Prior to joining comScore, Mr. Tarpey was Executive Vice President, Chief Financial Officer and Chief Operating Officer of Objectvideo, Inc., a Reston, Virginia-based provider of video surveillance software, from 2003 until April 2009.
 From 2002 until 2003, Mr. Tarpey was Senior Vice President, Chief Financial Officer and Treasurer of Ai Metrix, Inc., a Herndon, Virginia-based provider of network optimization software.
 From 1997 until 2001, Mr. Tarpey was Executive Vice President and Chief Financial Officer of Proxicom, Inc., a NASDAQ-listed Internet business consulting and development company.
 Mr. Tarpey holds an M.B.A. from Babson College and a B.A. from College of the Holy Cross.

 Cameron Meierhoefer has served as our Chief Operating Officer since March 2012.
-Prior to that, he held various senior positions at comScore, most recently he served as Executive Vice President of Custom Analytics from January 2009 to March 2012 and as Senior Vice President of Custom Analytics from January 2006 to January 2009.
+Prior to that, he held various senior positions at comScore, most recently as Executive Vice President of Custom Analytics from January 2009 to March 2012 and as Senior Vice President of Custom Analytics from January 2006 to January 2009.
 Prior to joining comScore in 2001, he helped build PC Data Online, a division of the market research firm PC Data Inc. Mr. Meierhoefer holds a B.S. from Columbia University and a M.S. from the Georgia Institute of Technology.